 - optional: cinnamon or other spices if you want to flavor the apple chips

-See the recipes box below for detailed measurements
+See the recipe box below for detailed measurements

 - peeler or small knife